plone/mockup-training/intro.rst

 Frontend developers to help out here.

 Plone's new theming engine ``Diazo`` solved some of the problems.
-But still, JavaScript code was untested, without a defined set of dependencies...
-It did or did not work, often only by accident.
+But still, JavaScript code was untested, and without a defined set of dependencies, it did or did not work, often only by accident.

 Mockup gives us an elegant solution to all of the problems outlined above: By